-If you postpone your maternity leave and return to employment, you need to notify the Department of Social Protection of this.
+If you postpone your maternity leave and return to employment, you need to notify the Department of Employment Affairs and Social Protection.
 You must notify them in writing that your child has been hospitalised and you have returned to employment.
 A letter from your family doctor (GP)/hospital is required to confirm to the Department that the child has been discharged from hospital and your maternity benefit should resume.
 Your Personal Public Service Number (PPS) Number should be clearly identified on all documents you send to the Department.

 Remember, you may only apply to postpone your maternity leave if the baby has been hospitalised - not if the child is simply unwell.

 If you have postponed your maternity leave and become ill when you return to work (before resuming your postponed leave), you may be considered to have started your resumed leave on the first day of your absence because of illness.
 Alternatively, you may choose to forfeit your right to resumed leave and have your leave treated as sick leave.